kevicency/ReactJSDay-Verona-Slides/script.md

 'CSS id dead!
 Long live CSS! but in modules please'

 Let me ask you a question first:
-'What makes working with CSS so hard'.
+'What makes working with CSS so hard?'.
 And the answer is not 'Internet Explorer 7' but it's the globals.